apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 You enable the new algorithm by setting `rebalance-absolute-limit` > 0, for example:

 ```
-akka.cluster.sharding.least-shard-allocation-strategy.rebalance-absolute-limit = 20
+pekko.cluster.sharding.least-shard-allocation-strategy.rebalance-absolute-limit = 20
 ```

 The `rebalance-absolute-limit` is the maximum number of shards that will be rebalanced in one rebalance round.

-You may also want to tune the `akka.cluster.sharding.least-shard-allocation-strategy.rebalance-relative-limit`.
+You may also want to tune the `pekko.cluster.sharding.least-shard-allocation-strategy.rebalance-relative-limit`.
 The `rebalance-relative-limit` is a fraction (< 1.0) of total number of (known) shards that will be rebalanced in one rebalance round.
 The lower result of `rebalance-relative-limit` and `rebalance-absolute-limit` will be used.